Cardiologists in Idaho Falls

 Nationally recognized cardiac care

-EIRMC is a renowned cardiac care center, having been named a “Top 50 Cardiovascular Hospital” in the U.S. by IBM Watson Health™, as well as being the first hospital in the region to be designated as an Accredited Chest Pain Center by the American College of Cardiology.
+EIRMC is a renowned cardiac care center, having been named a “Top 50 Cardiovascular Hospital” in the U.S. by IBM Watson Health™two years in a row (2021, 2020).

 Heart care services